 The delayed deglaciation of the Darwin and Hatherton Glaciers is likely due to the convergence of Byrd and Mulock Glaciers directly in front of Darwin Glacier.
 Numerical investigations of grounding-line dynamics show that convergent flow can counteract the acceleration of dynamic thinning as the grounding-line retreats down a reverse bed slope (Gudmundsen, 2013).
 The lateral drag of the Byrd-Darwin-Mulock flowband past Minna Bluff and any transient ice rises on the intertrough ridges would also have served to buttress the upstream ice (Thomas, 1979).
 Together, these two effects could have created a sheltered embayment that was able to resist grounding-line retreat longer than glaciers farther to the south.

 Conclusions

+Remind reader what new data were collected and modeling done.

 Glacial deposits on the walls and floors of ice-free valley alongside Hatherton Glacier record up to 450 m of thickening relative to present at Lake Wellman, 350 at Magnis Valley, and 300 m at Dubris Valley.
 The glacier margin extending several kilometers into each valley during its maximum, and held a steady position for several thousand years before receding slowly and steadily through the Holocene.
 It did not reach its present thickness until ≤2.8 kyr BP.